Top Travel Destinations For Millennials On A Low Budget

 Moreover, if you want to explore the beaches of Thailand Krabi is your must-visit place, when you are on a budget.
 You can choose to stay in a hostel or a cheap hotel in Ao Nang and experience the vibrant nightlife.
 A bed in a hostel will cost you around 1,200 Thai Baht (THB) and a good hotel room costs around 2,500 to 3,000 Thai Baht.
 If you have planned your trip well in advance, you can get a good deal on tour packages for Phi Phi Island and Maya Bay.

 Cheap commuting options like tuk-tuk and songthaew will make your travel easier around these places.
 Hostel accommodations are cheap and food here is a delicious joyride if you are a non-vegetarian.

-In case you are planning a trip in a hurry, fuss-free visa-on-arrival facility in Thailand is prompt to welcome you!
+In case you are planning a trip in a hurry, a fuss-free visa-on-arrival facility in Thailand is prompt to welcome you!